sibtainj/Election-Analysis/README.md

   Raymon Anthony Doane: 3.1% (11,606)

   - Based on the above analysis the winning candidate was Diana DeGette with a total of 272,892 votes and 73.8% of the total votes.

+  ## Election Audit Summary
+  The script can be used for any election that has more that 3 candidates and/or more than 3 county.

+  The way the code is written it loops, it will work for as many candidates and as many county.
+For loops are used, as well as lists and dictionaries, which means that both of them can have more that 3 items added to them.

+  In the event the county name or candidate name is not in the same column as the ones in the excel files.
+The user can change the code by simply changing the index of the column in the following lines:

+    candidate_name = row[2] - in this case candidate name is in the 3rd column.

+    county_name = row[1] - in this case county name is in the 2nd column.

+  In order to simplify the code, it can be modified so that all the print statements are placed in the same section for both candidate and county summary.

+  The code can also be modified by having a disctionary that stores both the candidate names and count as well as county names and count.
+The code would then need to loop through the dictionary to provide the output summary of the winning candidate and the county with the most votes.
+This will eliminate some of the for loops as well as if statements.